-- If a student completes an assessment task but believes that a misadventure adversely affected their performance, the student MUST commence an Illness / Misadventure Application on the day of the task by seeing the Deputy Principal or Principal to obtain an Illness / Misadventure Application Form (sample form on pages 26, 27) and providing an explanation as to why they feel their performance in the assessment task had been adversely affected (see 2.8.1 above).
+3) If a student completes an assessment task but believes that a misadventure adversely affected their performance, the student MUST commence an Illness / Misadventure Application on the day of the task by seeing the Deputy Principal to obtain an Illness / Misadventure Application Form and providing an explanation as to why they feel their performance in the assessment task had been adversely affected.
 Note that misadventure does not include sickness.
-The student must return the completed Illness / Misadventure Application Form to the Deputy Principal or Principal, with the required evidence, with-in an agreed time-frame. - If the Illness or Misadventure Application is not approved, then the student will receive the mark they gained on the task.
-If the Illness / Misadventure Application is approved, the Deputy Principal or Principal will advise the student of the course of action to be taken (see 2.12 below). - 4) Steps to be taken if a student is sick DURING the completion of an assessment task at school: - (i) The student MUST notify the class teacher / exam supervisor who will offer the appropriate assistance and will immediately notify the relevant Head Teacher. - (ii) If the student chooses they can continue with the completion of the task.
+The student must return the completed Illness / Misadventure Application Form to the Deputy Principal or Principal, with the required evidence, with-in an agreed time-frame.

+If the Illness or Misadventure Application is not approved, then the student will receive the mark they gained on the task.
+If the Illness / Misadventure Application is approved, the Deputy Principal will advise the student of the course of action to be taken.

+- 4) Steps to be taken if a student is sick DURING the completion of an assessment task at school: - (i) The student MUST notify the class teacher / exam supervisor who will offer the appropriate assistance and will immediately notify the relevant Head Teacher. - (ii) If the student chooses they can continue with the completion of the task.
 NO EXTRA TIME WILL BE GIVEN AND THE RESULT ACHIEVED IN THE TASK WILL NOT BE ADJUSTED. - (iii) If the student is unwell and unable to proceed with the completion of the assessment task, they will be signed out via the school Sick Bay and allowed to go home.
 The student will be advised to see a doctor immediately.
 The relevant Head Teacher will notify the Deputy Principal responsible for the student's Year or the Principal.

-On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form (see 2.6 and 2.12) and must be prepared to sit for a substitute task.
-A medical certificate verifying the illness on the day of the assessment task MUST be provided (see 2.8.1 above).
+On the day of their return to school, the student must see the Deputy Principal to submit an Illness / Misadventure Application Form and must be prepared to sit for a substitute task.
+A medical certificate verifying the illness on the day of the assessment task MUST be provided.

-Note: Illness / Misadventure Applications initiated after assessment task results have been issued will NOT be considered in any circumstances.
+Note: Illness / Misadventure applications initiated after assessment task results have been issued will NOT be considered in any circumstances.

-2.9 Absence on the Day Before a Task and Attendance on the Day of a Task
+2.9 Absence Three School Days Before a Task and Attendance on the Day of a Task

-Students will attend all timetabled lessons or scheduled school activities on the school day prior to an assessment task.
+Students will attend all timetabled lessons or scheduled school activities three school days prior to an assessment task.
 Where a task is due later in the day, then students must attend all lessons prior to the task on that day.

-The student must provide independent evidence of the facts, detailing why the circumstances prevented them being at school the day prior to the assessment task, or why they could not attend all lessons prior to the task on the day of the assessment task.
+The student must provide independent evidence of the facts, detailing why the circumstances prevented them being at school the three school days prior to the assessment task, or why they could not attend all lessons prior to the task on the day of the assessment task.
 Details can be supplied on a confidential basis where necessary.
 Students who submit an application on the grounds of illness MUST provide a medical certificate certifying the illness occurred on the day prior to the assessment task, or on the day of the assessment task (whichever is applicable).
-Medical certificates obtained after the event will not be accepted (see 2.8.1 above).
+Medical certificates obtained after the event will not be accepted.